Len Braund

 Leonard Charles Braund (18 October 1875 – 23 December 1955) was a cricketer who played for Surrey, Somerset and England.

 Len Braund was an all-rounder, a versatile batsman who could defend or attack according to the needs of the game and a leg break bowler who used variation more than accuracy to take wickets.
 He was also regarded by contemporaries as the best slip fielder of his time.

 Braund played 21 times from 1896 for Surrey before joining Somerset, where he had to qualify for County Championship games by residence.
 On his Somerset debut, he hit 82 against the 1899 Australians.
 The following year, he made his Championship debut for Somerset against Middlesex at Lord's, in Andrew Stoddart's last match; but this was also Braund's last match of the season for Somerset, as Marylebone Cricket Club (MCC) ruled that he was not properly qualified.
-To fill in the waiting, he played for W. G. Grace's London County side.
+To fill in the waiting, he played for W. G. Grace's London County.

 Braund's proper career starts from 1901, and in his first full season he scored more than 1,000 runs and took over 100 wickets.
 He scored 107 in a remarkable match at Headingley when Somerset, 238 behind Yorkshire on the first innings, put up 630 in the second innings and won the match by 279 runs, Braund taking four wickets as the home team collapsed to 113 all out in the second innings.
 It was Yorkshire's only defeat of the season, and Somerset repeated that feat in 1902, a closer match won by just 34 runs in which Braund took 15 wickets for 71 runs, including a career-best nine for 41 in the second innings.

 In between these two county matches, Braund had become a Test cricketer, selected for the 1901–02 England tour of Australia.
 He was an instant success in Tests, scoring 58 in his first Test innings and taking seven wickets, including five for 61 in the second innings, as England beat Australia by an innings at Sydney.
-In the third Test, at Adelaide, he scored an unbeaten 103, and in the series as a whole he led the England team by taking 21 wickets.
+In the third Test, at Adelaide, he scored an unbeaten 103, and in the series as a whole he led England by taking 21 wickets.